Time delay neural network: History

 The TDNN was introduced in the late 1980s and applied to a task of phoneme classification for automatic speech recognition in speech signals where the automatic determination of precise segments or feature boundaries was difficult or impossible.
 Because the TDNN recognizes phonemes and their underlying acoustic/phonetic features, independent of position in time, it improved performance over static classification.
 It was also applied to two-dimensional signals (time-frequency patterns in speech, and coordinate space pattern in OCR).

-Max pooling
+Kunihiko Fukushima published the neocognitron in 1980.
+Max pooling appears in a 1982 publication on the neocognitron and was in the 1989 publication in LeNet-5.

-In 1990, Yamaguchi et al. introduced the concept of max pooling.
-They did so by combining TDNNs with max pooling in order to realize a speaker independent isolated word recognition system.
+In 1990, Yamaguchi et al. used max pooling in TDNNs in order to realize a speaker independent isolated word recognition system.